win2key/jproxy/README.md

 # JProxy

-JProxy is a simple proxy server that enables you to run a SOCKS5 proxy on a Windows Jump Host.
+JProxy is a simple proxy server that enables you to run a SOCKS5 proxy on a Jump Host.
 It can run as a Windows Service in the background, even when no one is logged into the system.

 ## Table of Contents